Can You Park on a Single Yellow Line?

 No parking – Parking is defined as exiting and leaving your vehicle unattended.

 When the restrictions are in force, single yellow lines have the no waiting and no parking regulation, meaning it is permissible to stop, load or unload goods, set down or pick up passengers.
-Providing this action is continuous and does not exceed a reasonable amount of time that the actions in question would normally take, it is not defined as parking. whilst setting down or picking up passengers, you must remain in your vehicle unless the person(s) require physical help in order to enter or exit the vehicle.
+Providing this action is continuous and does not exceed a reasonable amount of time that the actions in question would normally take, it is not defined as parking.
+Whilst setting down or picking up passengers, you must remain in your vehicle unless the person(s) require physical help in order to enter or exit the vehicle.

 When can you park on a single yellow line